front-end-intermediate/5-express/readme.md

 Travelling to `http://localhost:3000/api/import` will import the data again but, this time, since we return something to the browser it will not be stuck on loading.

+### Aside - Status Codes

 `sendStatus` communicates with the front end by returning a standard [http status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
 As the backend developer it is up to you to return appropriate status codes.

+451 - 'Unavailable For Legal Reasons', is used when resource access is denied for legal reasons, e.g. censorship or government-mandated blocked access.
+It is a reference to the novel Fahrenheit 451, where books are outlawed.

 ## Front End